2026

 Becker's Health IT

-June 4, 2026 - Meghan Harris, President & Chief Operating Officer, and Verlon Johnson, Chief Government & Corporate Affairs Officer, were both recognized on the 2026 Becker's Health IT "Women in Health IT to Know" List.
+June 4, 2026 - Meghan Harris, President & Chief Operations Officer, and Verlon Johnson, Chief Government & Corporate Affairs Officer, were both recognized on the 2026 Becker's Health IT "Women in Health IT to Know" List.
 This list was compiled using nominations and editorial research to highlight the top 170 women in health IT who are driving transformative change and doing the essential work of making healthcare smarter, faster, and more effective.

 Provider Magazine